PostHog/posthog.com/contents/blog/10x-engineers-do-user-interviews.md

 ## Building async feedback loops

-User interviews are powerful, but high-bandwidth.
+User interviews are powerful but slow.
 You can quickly narrow down the most important problem and gather all the parameters, but it normally takes a few days to get on the call.

-After the initial discussion, get your user on Slack for B2B or iMessage for B2C – or whatever IM works best for them.
+After the initial discussion, get your user on Slack for B2B or iMessage for B2C – or whatever messaging tool works best for them.
 This will enable you to quickly follow up with mockups or further questions during the solution validation phase.

 Here's an example from Li on our [Experimentation Team](/handbook/small-teams/experimentation) seeking feedback on our feature flag permissioning.
 She received a response 3 minutes (!!) later.